-The input data and results from an audit must be treated as confidential by the NABERS Auditor and may only be discussed with the Assessor and National Administrator unless permission from the National Administrator to further distribute is first obtained.
+The input data and results from an audit must be treated as confidential by the NABERS Auditor and may only be discussed with the Assessor and NABERS unless permission from NABERS to further distribute is first obtained.

-10.3 NABERS Accredited Assessors
+10.3 NABERS Assessors

-The NABERS Accredited Assessor is responsible for ensuring that NABERS ratings they perform comply with the NABERS relevant documents and that assessments are undertaken in accordance with their contractual responsibilities as a NABERS Accredited Assessor.
+The Assessor is responsible for ensuring that NABERS ratings that they perform comply with the NABERS relevant documents and that assessments are undertaken in accordance with their contractual responsibilities as an Assessor.

-NABERS Assessors are required to work cooperatively with the National Administrator and the NABERS Auditor to ensure the effective and efficient administration of the NABERS Program.
+NABERS Assessors are required to work cooperatively with NABERS and the NABERS Auditor to ensure the effective and efficient administration of the NABERS Program.
 This includes providing upon request and within the specified timeframes, all the documentation and information necessary to enable the Auditor to conduct an audit of their rating assessment.
-The NABERS Accredited Assessor must work closely with the NABERS Auditor to ensure the correct interpretation and application of the Rules, and sufficient and compliant documentary evidence is provided.
+The Assessor must work closely with the NABERS Auditor to ensure the correct interpretation and application of the Rules, and sufficient and compliant documentary evidence is provided.

-The NABERS Accredited Assessor2 must retain all documentation used to support the NABERS ratings calculations for seven years.
-Additional responsibilities of the Accredited Assessor are listed in the NABERS Accredited Assessor Code of Practice, the NABERS Accreditation Procedure and the NABERS Accredited Assessor Agreements.
+The Assessor2 must retain all documentation used to support the NABERS ratings calculations for seven years, as it may be called for audit during that period.
+Additional responsibilities of the Assessor are listed in the NABERS Accredited Assessor Code of Practice, the NABERS Accreditation Procedure and the NABERS Accredited Assessor Agreements.

 A range of actions and sanctions can be applied to a NABERS Accredited Assessor as a result of a Level 2 Audit.
-All costs associated with sanctions (where applicable), such as Supervised Ratings and retraining may be met by the Accredited Assessor, who is required to abide by any decision or penalty applied by the National Administrator.
+All costs associated with sanctions (where applicable), such as Supervised Ratings and retraining may be met by the Assessor, who is required to abide by any decision or penalty applied by NABERS.